lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 * Added support for KEM keys for proof-of-possession to {{sect-4.3}} and {{sect-5.2.8}}, for message protection to {{sect-5.1.1}}, {{sect-5.1.3.4}}, and {{sect-e}}, and for usage with CMS EnvelopedData to {{sect-5.2.2}}.

-* Deprecated CAKeyUpdAnnContent and ckuann in favor of RootCaKeyUpdateContent and ckuannV3
+* Deprecated CAKeyUpdAnnContent in favor of RootCaKeyUpdateContent.

 * Incorporated the request message behavioral clarifications from Appendix C of {{RFC4210}} to {{sect-5}}.
 The definition of altCertTemplate was incorporated into {{sect-5.2.1}} and the clarification on POPOSigningKey and on POPOPrivKey was incorporated into {{sect-5.2.8}}.